What Is a Monte Carlo Simulation and How Does It Work?

-The Monte Carlo simulation is a mathematical technique that allows you to account for risk in quantitative analysis and decision making.
+The Monte Carlo simulation is a mathematical technique that allows you to account for risk in quantitative analysis and supports decision-making.
 It relies on a large number of random simulations based on historical data to project the probable outcome of future projects under similar circumstances.

-From the project manager’s perspective, the simulation takes the throughput data of their team’s workflow for a past time frame of their choice (e.g. January 3rd – February 3rd) and tries to predict what the throughput data for the same team will look like for a future time frame (e.g. February 4th – March 4th).
+From the project manager’s perspective, the simulation takes the throughput data of their team’s workflow for a past time frame of their choice (e.g. January 3rd – February 3rd) and tries to predict what the throughput data for the same team will look like in the future (e.g. February 4th – March 4th).

 For any day in the future for which you want to project results, the statistical equation will use the characteristics of a random workday in the past time frame to simulate several options of how many work items the team is likely to get done on the day in the future.